-- Use the ideas in the Ignite a Discussion section below to engage your pupils in a discussion relating to this lesson.
+- Use the ideas in the Ignite a Discussion section below to engage your pupils in a discussion related to this lesson.

 - Use the video to explain the lesson.

-- Ask them to play the program in order to see how the lock works.
+- Ask them to play the program to see how the lock works.

-- Don't forget to leave some time for tidying up.
+- Don't forget to leave some time for clean-up.

 - Give feedback on each pupil's performance.